Skip to main content

 The Control Plane software item comprises the following software units:

-1. REST HTTP Controller: Exposes HTTP endpoints for clinical workflows.
+1. REST HTTP Controller: Exposes HTTP endpoints for clinical workflows, device information, and health checks.
 The controller receives incoming requests from the API interface, validates input using Pydantic data models from the shared interface models library, and delegates processing to the appropriate use case.
-It also provides health check endpoints that verify connectivity to downstream services.

 2. Diagnosis Workflow Use Case: Orchestrates the complete diagnosis workflow.
 It receives user diagnosis input, forwards it to the Expert Orchestrator to obtain expert analysis results, and then sends those results to the Report Builder to generate the final canonical diagnosis report.